tannerdolby/tannerdolby.com/src/writing/overthewire-bandit-games.md

 - Run the command `ls` to list all directory contents and files present on the server.

-After running the `ls` command in bandit level zero, the output returns all the directory contents.
+After running `ls` in bandit level zero, the output returns all the directory contents.
 Within this level, there is only one file named `readme` existing inside the current directory.

 ```bash
 bandit0@bandit:~$ ls
 readme
 ```

-Next, I will use the command `ls` with flags `-la` to list all hidden files in long listing format within the bandit level root directory.
+Next, use the command `ls` with flags `-la` to list all hidden files in long listing format within the bandit level root directory.
 To define the flags or options, take a look below.

 - `-l` provides a list of a directories content in long listing format.
 - `-a` tells the computer to not ignore entries starting with a period.